koosoli/ESPHomeDesigner/README.md

 ## Contributing

-This is a passion project that's almost ready for prime time.
+This is a passion project built to solve a real problem.
 Found a bug?
 Have an idea?
 Open an issue or PR!

 **Planned features:**
 - Weather card widgets
 - Graph/chart widgets
 - Color e-ink support
-- More device types
+- More device types (other ESP32-based e-paper displays)

 ## License